 Into this mix, the Republicans wisely invited a young woman from Pennsylvania to barnstorm the state and raise support for Buckingham.

 In-person speeches by candidates and their surrogates were important for informing and firing up voters.
 While many women aided the war effort as nurses, Dickinson was a rare bird at that time: a fire-breathing, fearless speaker who could out-talk and out-think any man.
-A Quaker from Pennsylvania, she had honed her debating skills in church arguing the issues of equality for women.

 “Eighty-six years ago the world looked upon our fathers struggling for independence, now the sublime sight of a nation struggling for the liberty of all mankind forever is witnessed,” she said.